poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-10-on-running.md

 ### Update

-Just an hour after this post went up, I was emailed—and I shit you not—about the exact aforementioned essay contest.
+Just an hour after this post went up, I was emailed—and I shit you not—about the exact same aforementioned essay contest.
 To Catherine Haller Guzman of the Prizes and Honors Program, I appreciate your interest in my blog and I would love to have a coffee chat.
-I will also definitely be submitting an essay—for you, and for you only.
+In addition, I will definitely be submitting an entry—for you, and for you only.

 ![image-20210110181542970](\resources\contest_email)